vova371/xmas-lights/README.md

 run command:
 sudo vi /etc/rc.local

-add 2 lines somewhere close to the end of the file but before exit command.
+add 2 lines somewhere close to the end of the file but before the exit command.

 echo "Switch-on X-Mas Lights"
 /home/pi/xmas-lights.py &